ArifEbrahim/ArifEbrahim/README.md

 Hey there, I'm a **software developer** based in London.
 I enjoy solving difficult problems by writing clean, testable and DRY code.

 I graduated from Europe's leading coding bootcamp [Makers Academy](https://makers.tech/) which taught me the fundamentals of software development like **Test Driven Development, Agile software development, Object Oriented Programming and debugging**.
-I now work for [ByBits](https://www.bybits.co.uk/) as a software developer, helping to give consumers a better deal on their car insurance.
+I now work for [ByBits](https://www.bybits.co.uk/) as a software developer, developing the platform that enables usage based car insurance policies.

 <div align="center">
   <a href="https://www.linkedin.com/in/arif-e/">